-HIS 111-112 History of World Civilization I-II (3 cr.)
-(3 cr.)
+HIS 112 History of World Civilization II (3 cr.)

-Surveys Asian, African, Latin American, and European civilizations from the ancient period to the present.
+Surveys Asian, African, Latin American, and European civilizations from the ancient period to the present (part I of II).
 History 111 and 112 need not be taken in sequence.
-Prerequisite: English placement recommendation for ENG 111 and satisfactory completion of ENG 4 if required by reading placement test.
-Prerequisite or co-requisite: ENG 5 and or ENG 107 if recommended by reading placement test.
+Prerequisites: English placement recommendation for ENG 111 and satisfactory completion of ENG 4 if required by reading placement test.
+Prerequisite or co-requisite: ENG 5 and/or ENG 107 if recommended by reading placement test.
 Lecture 3 hours per week.